WPCloudDeploy Documentation

 Introduction

-WPCloudDeploy V4.5.0 introduced a new screen called “Notifications”.
-This screen contains user friendly notices based on activity from various parts of the plugin.
-But the most useful are those created by callbacks – data pushed from the server to the plugin at regular intervals.
+The NOTIFICATIONS screen contains user friendly notices based on activity from various parts of the plugin.
+But the most useful are those created by Callbacks – data pushed from the server to the plugin at regular intervals.

 These notices include: